 Warrants.
 We have issued common stock warrants in connection with the execution of certain equity and debt financings and consulting agreements.
 Certain warrants, no longer outstanding, had been accounted for as derivative liabilities at fair value.
 Such warrants did not meet the criteria that a contract should not be considered a derivative instrument if it is (1) indexed to its own stock and (2) classified in stockholders' equity.
 Changes in fair value of derivative liabilities were recorded in the consolidated statement of operations under the caption "Change in fair value of warrant liabilities."
 Warrants that are not considered derivative liabilities are accounted for at fair value at the date of issuance in additional paid-in capital.
 The fair value of warrants is determined using the Black-Scholes option-pricing model using assumptions regarding volatility of our common share price, remaining life of the warrant, and risk-free interest rates at each period end.
+There were no warrant liabilities as of December 31, 2013 or 2012.

-Stock-Based Compensation .
+Stock-Based Compensation.
 Stock-based compensation cost is measured at the grant date based on the fair value of the award and is recognized as expense over the service period, which generally represents the vesting period.
-For awards that have performance based vesting conditions we recognize the expense over the estimated period that the awards are expected to be earned.
-We generally use the Black-Scholes option-pricing model to calculate the grant date fair value of stock options.
+For awards that have performance based vesting conditions the Company recognizes the expense over the estimated period that the awards are expected to be earned.
+The Company generally uses the Black-Scholes option-pricing model to calculate the grant date fair value of stock options.
+For options that only vest upon the achievement of market conditions, the Company values the options using a Monte Carlo model to calculate the grant date fair value of the stock options.
+The expense related to options that vest based on market conditions is not reversed should those options not ultimately vest.
 The expense recognized over the service period is required to include an estimate of the awards that will be forfeited.
+Stock options issued to non-employees are accounted for in accordance with the provisions of ASC Subtopic 505-50, Equity-Based Payments to Non-employees, which requires valuing the stock options using an option pricing model (the Company uses Black-Scholes) and measuring such stock options to their current fair value when they vest.